In Summary - Personnel Manager

 Labour Market Updates - Personnel Manager

-The recovery in the economy has resulted in a stronger demand for HR managers and officers.
-Although shortages are not expected in the short term, there are signs of increased employment and growing demand for those with sector specific knowledge (e.g. finance).
+The recovery in the economy and growth in employment has led to a stronger demand for HR managers and officers.
+While the number of people working as HR managers and officers has risen, there is currently no evidence of a shortage for this occupation.
+Nonetheless, demand is increasing for those with sector specific knowledge (e.g. finance).